 The Group's management has identified the business segments viz. active pharmaceuticals ingredient, finished dosage formulations, job works, pharmacy and others.
 Segments have been identified and reported taking into account the differing risks and returns and the internal business reporting systems.
-Intersegment sales are generally accounted at fair values and the same have been eliminated in consolidation.
+Intersegment sales are generally accounted at fair values and the same have been elliminated in consolidation.
 The accounting policies of the segments are substantially the same as those described in the 'Summary of significant accounting policies' as above.

-a) Change in accounting estimate
+a) Change in accounting estimate In accordance with the provisions of the Act, effective 1 April

-In accordance with the provisions of the Act, effective 1 April 2014, the Group has adopted useful lives as prescribed under Schedule II which coincides with the useful lives as estimated by the management.
+10 accordance with the provisions of the Act, effective Fapini 2014, the Group has adopted useful lives as prescribed under Schedule II which coincides with the useful lives as estimated by the management.
 Accordingly, the depreciation on tangible fixed assets for the previous year ended was higher by ₹127,839,130 and further an amount of ₹62,258,333 was charged to the opening balance of the general reserve in respect of the assets whose remaining useful life was nil as at 1 April 2014.

-Change in accounting policy
+b) Change in accounting policy